rhysd/Tui/README.md

 Interface definition is [described in TypeScript code](./webview/plugin_manager.ts).

 Plugins are loaded in https://mobile.twitter.com context.
 So you can modify DOM element directly and freely.
+As member of `AppContext` instance, there are [many useful CSS selectors](./webview/constants.ts) to choose proper element.

 Below is a super simple plugin to filter f\*ck words.